-The Candy House (2022) by Jennifer Egan positions itself in the aftermath of A Visit from the Goon Squad (2010), but it shirks the structural dependencies that define traditional sequels.
-Characters return, timelines extend, and storylines overlap, yet the book demands to be approached on its own terms.
+The Candy House (2022) by Jennifer Egan stands in the aftermath of A Visit from the Goon Squad (2010), yet it shirks the structural dependencies that define traditional sequels.
+Characters reappear, timelines stretch forward, and storylines intertwine, but the book demands being read on its own terms.

 From A Visit from the Goon Squad to The Candy House

-The Candy House shifts away from the music-driven, culturally fractured world of A Visit from the Goon Squad and turns its attention to data, consciousness, and the monetization of thought.
-Characters such as Bix Bouton, Lulu, Lincoln, and Alfred reappear, but their presence does not extend earlier plotlines.
-Instead, each reentry opens a new line of inquiry shaped by technological change, fractured memory, and the search for coherence in a digitized world.
+The Candy House moves beyond the music-driven, culturally splintered world of A Visit from the Goon Squad and turns its gaze toward data, consciousness, and the monetization of thought.
+Characters such as Bix Bouton, Lulu, Lincoln, and Alfred reappear, yet their presence does not simply extend earlier plotlines.
+Each renewed focus opens a fresh line of inquiry informed by technological transformation, unstable memory, and the search for coherence in an age mediated by networks and code.

 Egan’s transition between the two books is less a sequelist gesture than a structural transposition.
 Her method is rhizomatic: each character or thread sprouts laterally, refracting earlier context while taking on new thematic dimensions.
 The outcome is not a mirrored image, but rather a series of counterpoints.